-The genuine attraction of Wadi Rum is the desert itself, best seen by four wheel drive or on camel.
+The genuine attraction of Wadi Rum is the desert itself, best seen by four-wheel drive or on a camel.
 Some visitors only spend a few hours in the Wadi, but it’s definitely worth staying overnight in Bedouin camps in the desert.

 After checking in at the Wadi Rum Visitors Centre and paying my entrance fee, which supports the local community that has built itself in the desert, I was picked up by Rum Stars (fully licensed, fully accredited) and taken back to the Rum Village where the itinerary was explained with key points of interested pointed at on a framed map of the desert landscape of Wadi Rum.

-Interesting rock formations are found everywhere, the Cow Rock, as the name suggests, is a towering statue of a cow, formed naturally by rock.
+Interesting rock formations are found everywhere, the Cow Rock, as the name suggests, is a towering statue of a cow, formed naturally by the rock.
 Climb if you dare, but getting down is the real tricky and dangerous.

 A trek through a 1 km canyon takes you to the Um Fruth Bridge, 20 metres high and a favourite for climbers, but again little tricky as there is no easy way up or down.

 The day ends atop a red sand dune where you can watch the legendary Wadi Rum sunset, but I was fortunate to be taken somewhere more special, a rock cliff easily climbable, to have sunset all to myself.

 With little light left we depart for the campsite, 10 km from the Rum Village, inside the Wadi Rum protected area.
 Modern kitchen and bathrooms facilities with sit-down toilets, running water and electricity for lights.
 Tents are furnished with rugs and beds with bedding.